What to Feed a Dog: A Simple Guide to Healthy Meals and Safe Foods

 - Carrots, green beans, cucumber, broccoli (small amounts)

-- Blueberries, apple (without seeds)
+- Blueberries, watermelon (without seeds/rind), apple (without seeds/core)

-- Eggs (cooked) and plain pumpkin (excellent for digestion)
+- Plain pumpkin (excellent for digestion)

 Foods That Are Toxic to Dogs